Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Introduction

 If $\Omega\subset\C^n$ is \emph{bounded and pseudoconvex} (see \cite[Theorem 2.9]{straube_book} or \cite[Theorem 4.4.1]{chen_shaw}), then $\Box$ has closed range and trivial null space at the level of $(0,q)$-forms for every $q\geq 1$.
 Hence, in positive degrees the $\dbar$-Neumann problem has a unique solution $u\in L^2_{(0,q)}(\Omega)$ for every datum $v\in L^2_{(0,q)}(\Omega)$.
 By Hodge theory, this solvability amounts to the vanishing of the $L^2$-Dolbeault cohomology groups in positive degrees.

 Existence of weak solutions of \eqref{eq:dbar_Neumann} is thus elegantly settled, and the next natural question is that of regularity.
 Since interior regularity follows from classical elliptic theory, in broad terms the problem is to determine \emph{under which assumptions on the boundary $b \Omega$ boundary regularity in the $\dbar$-Neumann problem holds}.
-This problem gave rise to deep and multi-faceted contributions by several authors through the last six decades.
+This fundamental question gave rise to a variety of deep contributions through the last six decades.
 We refer the reader to the various existing surveys and accounts, e.g., \cite{boas_straube, chen_shaw, fu_straube, straube_icm, straube_book, catlin_dangelo}.

 In this paper, we study the \emph{local regularity problem}, where regularity is measured in the \emph{$L^2$-Sobolev scale}, on pseudoconvex domains $\Omega$ with smooth boundary.
-From now on, we \emph{restrict our considerations to the level of $(0,1)$-forms} (our methods should be extendable to forms of higher degrees, but we wish to keep at a minimum the complexity of the setting).
+From now on, we \emph{restrict our considerations to the level of $(0,1)$-forms} (our methods should be extendable to forms of higher degree, but we wish to keep at a minimum the complexity of the setting).

 A crucial notion in the local regularity theory of the $\dbar$-Neumann problem is that of a \emph{subelliptic estimate}, which we proceed to recall.
 Let $p\in b\Omega$ be a boundary point and $s>0$.
 A \emph{subelliptic estimate of order $s$} is said to hold at $p$ if there exist a constant $C>0$ and a neighborhood $V$ of $p$ in $\C^n$ such that the inequality